projectcalico/calico/master/reference/architecture/components.md

-The confd templating engine monitors the etcd datastore for any changes to BGP configuration (and some top level global default configuration such as AS Number, logging levels and IPAM information).
+The confd templating engine monitors the etcd datastore for any changes to BGP configuration (and some top level global default configuration such as AS Number, logging levels, and IPAM information).

 Confd dynamically generates BIRD configuration files based on the data in etcd, triggered automatically from updates to the data.
 When the configuration file